alan-turing-institute/KnowledgeFlows/report/report.md

 | 1  | 2013 | D              | D2          |

-Using this table, two approaches can be followed to measure the actual "job transition".
+Using this table, two approaches can be followed to measure the actual job transition.
 These methods are explained next.

 ## Transitions as "flows"